Rizal-A/Rizal-A/README.md

 - 👋 Hi, I’m @Rizal-A
 - 👀 I’m interested and passionate in Data Science and Web Development
-- 💞️ I’m looking to collaborate on Web Development (Fullstack/Front-end/Back-end Development) and Data Science Project
 - 📫 How to reach me via linkedin https://www.linkedin.com/in/fakhrizal-ahadiat-46257612b/

 <!---